sourcegraph/handbook/content/departments/people-talent/wellness.md

 **When:** The challenge begins March 18th.
 People Team will share submission/voting timelines in #announce-people-talent-team **#1:** Best view (city or nature) 🤩
 **#2:** Pets/Animals 🐶 🐱
-**#3:** Architecture 🏛️
+**#3:** Hobbies

 **Who:** Any Sourcegraph teammate is eligible to participate!

 **Winners & Prizes:** There will be 1 winner per challenge and then a grand prize winner!
-Best view (city or nature) 🤩

-- 🏅Prize: Any pair of walking shoes up to $200 & Amazon gift card $200 Architecture 🏛️
+- Best view (city or nature): 🏅Prize: Any pair of walking shoes up to $200 & Amazon gift card $200

-- 🏅Prize: $400 gift card to airline of their choice Pets/Animals 🐶 🐱
-- 🏅Prize: Pet related prize (~$150) & Amazon gift card $250
-  Grand prize 🏆
+- Pets/Animals Prize 🏅: Pet subscription box or pet related item up to $400

+- Hobbies Prize 🏅: TBD

-- Canon Powershot Sx740 Digital Camera
+- Grand prize 🏆: Canon Powershot Sx740 Digital Camera

 **How:** People Ops will announce each category and details in the @annouce-people-talent channel.